 Water and Wastewater Master Plans

-- Following the completion of the Underutilized Land Study, this strategy will seek to address barriers and capitalize on opportunities to foster development of vacant or underutilized sites within the existing city.
+- This Strategy seeks to address barriers and capitalize on opportunities to foster development of vacant or underutilized sites within the existing city.